minecraft-access/minecraft-access/docs/content/setup/basic.md

 1. Mods of Fabric and NeoForge aren’t compatible with each other.
 2. The same loader for a certain game version is almost always not compatible with mod files which support other game versions.
    E.G.: if I install a mod for 1.17, it usually will not work on later or earlier versions of the game like 1.16 or 1.18.
-3. Both Fabric and NeoForge load mods from the folder `%appdata%\.minecraft\mods` by default.
+3. By default, both Fabric and NeoForge load mods from the folder `%appdata%\.minecraft\mods` on Windows, `~/.minecraft/mods` on Linux, and `~/Library/Application Support/minecraft/mods` on MacOS

 Here are some examples to help you understand: